getwrench/open_mustang/README.md

     ```

 ### Service
-- A class annotated with `ScreenService`
+- An abstract class annotated with `ScreenService`
+- Service name should start with `$`
 - Provide `State` class as an argument to `ScreenService` annotation, to create an association between `State` and `Service` as shown below.

     ```dart